mitsuba-renderer/mitsuba3/docs/src/getting_started/file_format.rst

     435.09 0.834000
     ...

+The second way, which is usually more efficient in both loading time and storage size, is to use the binary format ``.spb``.
+Specifically, the format uses a little endian encoding and is specified as follows:

+.. list-table:: Spectral binary format
+   :widths: 8 30
+   :header-rows: 1

+   * - Position
+     - Content
+   * - Bytes 1-3
+     - ASCII Bytes ``’S’``, ``’P’``, and ``’B’``
+   * - Byte 4
+     - File format version number (currently ``1``)
+   * - Bytes 5-X
+     - Binary data of all the wavelengths stored in the file.
+   * - Bytes X-*
+     - Binary data of all the values corresponding to the previous wavelengths

+It is available the function :py:meth:`mitsuba.spectrum_to_file()` that generates, given the wavelengths and its values, the binary file corresponding to the format (or the text format depending on the extension passed to the function).
 For more details regarding spectral information in Mitsuba 2, please have a look at the :ref:`corresponding section <sec-spectra>` in the plugin documentation.